On relativistic dynamical tides: subtleties and calibration: Logarithmic running corrections

-One may expect that the phase shift and the multiple backscattering of tidal perturbations in the buffer zone induce logarithmic deformation of the perturbations and multipole moments in the~$(t,\bar{r},\theta,\varphi)$~coordinate system.\footnote{ One might think that this picture is unlikely to hold in spacetimes which do not cause tails, such as asymptotically (anti-) de Sitter spacetimes~\cite{Ching:1994bd,Ching:1995tj}.
+Here, $\nu_\ell^{(0)}$ is given by Eq.~\eqref{eq:TDNs}.
+One might expect that the phase shift and the multiple backscattering of tidal perturbations in the buffer zone induce this logarithmic deformation of the tidally induced multipole moments.\footnote{ One might think that this picture is unlikely to hold in spacetimes which do not cause tails, such as asymptotically (anti-) de Sitter spacetimes~\cite{Ching:1994bd,Ching:1995tj}.
 We emphasize that a local geometry around the central object in a small scale compared to the curvature radius of the external spacetime is relevant in describing tidal interactions in binary systems.
 Within a low-frequency regime, the geometry around the body is well approximated by an asymptotically flat spacetime~\cite{Cardoso:2004hs,Uchikata:2011zz,Katagiri:2020mvm}, implying that the body admits tails within a certain stage of its time evolution.
-Indeed, for example, the numerical analysis in Ref.~\cite{Cardoso:2015fga} shows that a small Schwarzschild BH in anti-de Sitter spacetime displays power-law tails in the early stage of the ringdown signal.} In the current analysis, it is difficult to identify the origin of the individual logarithmic terms in the asymptotic expansion of the tidally perturbed metric.
-As a follow-up analysis, one can verify the above expectation by investigating the role of the logarithms of the perturbed metric in the flux formula of the gravitational wave and comparing it with the tail-effect contributions derived in Refs.~\cite{Blanchet:1997jj,Marchand:2016vox} in the small mass ratio limit.
-Note that the worldline effective field theory~(EFT) framework~\cite{Saketh:2023bul,Ivanov:2024sds} unveiled the sources of the logarithmic running behavior in the BH dynamical tidal effect.
-The comparison with this EFT perspective would also be useful.
+Indeed, for example, the numerical analysis in Ref.~\cite{Cardoso:2015fga} shows that a small Schwarzschild BH in anti-de Sitter spacetime displays power-law tails in the early stage of the ringdown signal.} In the current analysis, however, it is difficult to identify the origin of the individual logarithmic terms in the asymptotic expansion of the tidally perturbed metric.